nickylogan/ICRS/docs/model.md

 ![https://scikit-learn.org/stable/_images/sphx_glr_plot_iris_svc_0011.png](https://scikit-learn.org/stable/_images/sphx_glr_plot_iris_svc_0011.png)

-**SVR** is an extension of SVC to solve regression problems. is a nonlinear model that as strong generalization ability, fast convergence speed, and has a relatively high forecast accuracy and short forecast time under the condition of small sample.
+**SVR** is an extension of SVC to solve regression problems.
+It is a nonlinear model that has strong generalization ability, fast convergence speed, and has a relatively high forecast accuracy and short forecast time under the condition of small sample.
 We use this model throughout the entire application.
 (2)

 Given a training set ![](../img/equations/1.png) where ![](../img/equations/2.png).
 SVR solves the following problem